endpoints4s/endpoints4s/README.md

 ### Autowire

-With autowire, all the communications go through a single HTTP endpoint and use the single marshalling format.
+With autowire, all the communications go through a single HTTP endpoint and use a single marshalling format.
 This has the following consequences :

 - You can not define RESTful APIs ;